-2. Turning around politics of science and technology (augmented)
+2. Turning Around Politics of Science and Technology (Augmented)

-Among analysts, it is now trite to say that science and technology (S&T) - including computer-related ones - are impregnated with politics.
-What historians have documented over the past several decades (e.g., Shapin and Schaffer 1985; Hughes, 1993) has only been confirmed, particularly with the issue of climate change and its challenges: Countless sociotechnical controversies involving power relations and conflicts over the validity of empirical evidence or theory, the relevance of instruments or standards, research agendas, and funding instruments undoubtedly attest to the presence of politics within S&T.
+Among analysts, it is now trite to say that science and technology (S&T) including computer-related ones-are impregnated with politics.
+What historians have documented over the past several decades (e.g., Shapin and Schaffer 1985; Hughes 1993) has only been confirmed, particularly with the issue of climate change and its challenges: Countless sociotechnical controversies involving power relations and conflicts over the validity of empirical evidence or theory, the relevance of instruments or standards, research agendas, and funding instruments undoubtedly attest to the presence of politics within S&T.

-Yet, in recent writings,8 Latour argues that this politicization of science suffers from a paradox that threatens to make the adjective "political" meaningless.
-On the one hand, the politics of S&T is not sufficiently circumscribed as it does not allow to address the non-political part of S&T: Sociotechnical controversies do involve many conflicts but, alone, they do not make S&T a site of politics as practitioners have established norms that often allow them to agree, at least temporarily.
+Yet, in recent writings, Latour argues that this politicization of science suffers from a paradox that threatens to make the adjective "political" meaningless.
+On the one hand, the politics of S&T is not sufficiently circumscribed and does not address the non-political part of S&T. Sociotechnical controversies do involve many conflicts but, alone, they do not make S&T a site of politics as practitioners have established norms that often allow them to agree, at least temporarily.
 This disregard for the sometimes non-political moments of S&T may have, in turn, helped to support cynical discourses on S&T, recently popularized by the term "post-truth" (Kofman 2018).
 On the other hand, the acknowledged politics of S&T is not extended enough as it still struggles to address head on the political components of the new means by which S&T contribute to modifying the collective.
 As Latour argued: "science and technology are political yes, but by other means.
 The machinery of what is officially political is only the tip of the iceberg when compared to the many other activities generated by many more 'activists' than those who claim to do politics per se" (Latour 2007, p.
 813).
-This difficulty in addressing the political part of an equation, a computer program, a new standard, or a digital platform can, in turn, contribute to supporting scientific positivism too happy to ignore the responsibilities inherent in S&T.
+This difficulty in addressing the political part of an equation, a computer program, a new standard, or a digital platform can, in turn, contribute to supporting scientific positivism-too happy to ignore the responsibilities inherent in S&T.

-8 See especially Latour (2003; 2004; 2007; 2008).
-Early signs of his political arguments can also be found in Laboratory Life (with Woolgar 1986 [1979]), The Pasteurization of France (1984) and Science in Action (1987).
+8. See especially Latour (2003, 2004, 2007, 2008).
+Early signs of his political arguments can also be found in Laboratory Life (with Woolgar [1979]1986), The Pasteurization of France (1984) and Science in Action (1987).

-In order, then, to both extend and delimit - and thus redistribute - the politics of S&T, Latour builds upon contemporary interpretations of Dewey by Marres (2005a; b; 2007) which makes politics turn around issues according to the now famous slogan "no issue, no politics!"
-The overall maneuver - some of whose blind spots have recently been completed by Seguin (2015; 2022) - is thus a fundamental change in the way politics should be considered: "The key move is to make all definitions of politics turn around the issues instead of having the issues enter into a ready-made political sphere to be dealt with" (Latour 2007, p.
+In order, then, to both extend and delimit-and thus redistribute-the politics of S&T, Latour builds upon contemporary interpretations of Dewey by Marres (2005a, b) which makes politics turn around issues according to the now famous slogan "no issue, no politics!"
+The overall maneuver-some of whose blind spots have recently been completed by Seguin (Seguin 2015; Seguin and Lord 2023)-is thus a fundamental change in the way politics should be considered: "The key move is to make all definitions of politics turn around the issues instead of having the issues enter into a ready-made political sphere to be dealt with" (Latour 2007, p.
 815).
-In that sense, the five meanings Latour gives to the term "political" - which we will now briefly present - are to be considered attributes of concerns rather than substances existing all by themselves.9 In order to become and develop, these political attributes also depend on particular activities we here call activisms.
+In that sense, the five meanings Latour gives to the term "political"-which we will now briefly present-are to be considered attributes of concerns rather than substances existing all by themselves.
+In order to become and develop, these political attributes also depend on particular activities we here call "activisms."

-Political[1]: which disrupts the collective
+2.1.
+Political[1]: Which Disrupts the Collective